-Sectly Report Street of Lorse & County From Street & Street & MWRD staff staved on the job throughout the pandemic to test and analyze water quality, ensuring a safe and healthy environment.
-They also collected samples from six water reclamation plants to support studies on sewage surveillance monitoring for COVID-19.
-Traces of viral RNA in the wastewater can offer retrospective insight to local and national research institutions universities and public health departments on the spread of the virus.
-Financial Summary The MWRD maintains a strong financial position with a AAA bond rating from Fitch Ratings and a AA+ bond rating from Standard & Poor's.
-The essential work of protecting the public health and water environment took on a new meaning in 2020 for the Metropolitan Water Reclamation District of Greater Chicago (MWRD).
-As the novel coronavirus pandemic (COVID-19) devastated our world, it also reiterated the importance of water professionals as front-line workers committed to remaining at their posts.
-Throughout the pandemic, MWRD staff has reported to our water reclamation plants around the clock each day, responded to assignments in the field to survey local waterways, mitigate flooding, monitor for industrial waste, and keep projects moving.
-Isolated in quarantine, other staff established an online payment system, kept contracts and permits progressing from their kitchen tables, assessed water samples, managed real estate, convened remote Board of Commissioners' meetings, designed new infrastructure and protected our citizens and the planet.
+Financial Summary The MWRD maintains a strong financial position with a AAA bond rating from Fitch Ratings and a AA bond rating from Standard & Poor's.
+The essential work of protecting the public health and water environment took on a new meaning in 2020 for the MWRD.
+As the novel coronavirus pandemic (COVID-19) devastated our world, it also reiterated the importance of water professionals as frontline workers committed to remaining at their posts.
+Throughout the pandemic, MWRD staff has reported to our water reclamation plants around the clock each day, responded to assignments in the field to survey local waterways, mitigated flooding, monitored industrial waste, and kept projects moving.
+Isolated in quarantine, MWRD staff established an online payment system, kept contracts and permits progressing, assessed water samples, managed real estate, convened remote Board of Commissioners' meetings, designed new infrastructure and protected our citizens and the environment.
 Some of our staff even manufactured face shields from their homes to equip our Maintenance and Operations workers.
 We have prevailed during extraordinary times.